claudioacioli/-udacity-restapi-user/README.md

 Developer mode runs off the TypeScript source.
 Any saves will reset the server and run the latest version of the codebase.

-## Running the server Locally on Docker
+## Running the Server Locally on Docker

 To run this on Docker, open terminal and run: